chadananda/st-dev/src/content/courses/rohani-new-atheism.md

 ![book cover](/courses/sours-without-syllable.jpg#floater2)

-Michael Sours will be presenting on the strange assumptions which rise from a distinctly Christian "New Atheism" and the implications of Baha'u'llah's assertion of two distinct types of knowledge from the Kitáb-i-Íqán.
+Michael will be presenting on the strange assumptions which rise from a distinctly Christian "New Atheism" and the implications of Baha'u'llah's assertion of two distinct types of knowledge from the Kitáb-i-Íqán.

 ###  Dr. Sours is the author of numerous books exploring Interfaith topics and Bilical teachings